ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 the asynchronous nature of the protocol; instead, it MUST reply to the CONNECT request with a status code 426, indicating that the client attempted to open too many sessions.

+### Limiting the Number of Streams Within a Session {#flow-control-limit-streams}

+This document defines a WT_MAX_STREAMS capsule ({{WT_MAX_STREAMS}}) that allows each endpoint to limit the number of streams its peer is permitted to open as part of a WebTransport session.
+There is a separate limit for bidirectional streams and for unidirectional streams.
+Note that, unlike WebTransport over HTTP/3 {{WEBTRANSPORT-H3}}, because the entire WebTransport session is contained within HTTP/2 DATA frames on a single HTTP/2 stream, this limit is the only mechanism for an endpoint to limit the number of WebTransport streams that its peer can open on a session.

 ### Flow Control and Intermediaries {#flow-control-intermediaries}
 WebTransport over HTTP/2 uses several capsules for flow control, and all of